Xylambda/torchfitter/README.md

     def validation_step(self, loader):
         # ...
         return loss # must be a number

+    def compute_loss(self, real, target):
+        # ...
+        return loss # loss graph
 ```

 ## FAQ
 * **Do you know Pytorch-Lightning?**

 I know it and I think **it is awesome**.
 This is a personal project.
 I wouln't
-hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for
+hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for more
-more complex tasks, like distributed training on multiple GPUs.
+complex tasks, like distributed training on multiple GPUs.

 * **Why is the `validation loader` not optional?**

 Because I think it enforces good ML practices that way.

+* **Why didn't you implement the optimization steps in the model object?**

+It is certainly another approach you may take when building an optimization
+loop (PyTorch-Lightning works this way), but I don't like my abstract data
+types to track way too many things in addition to being torch.nn.Module types.
+Functionality should be **clear and atomic**: the model tracks gradients and
+the trainer cares about the optimization process.

 * **I have a suggestion/question**